sebastienheyd/boilerplate/readme.md

 For AdminLTE 2 and Bootstrap 3 please use version < 7.0 of this package.

+A more detailed documentation can be found [on Github pages](https://sebastienheyd.github.io/boilerplate/)

 ## Features

 * Configurable backend theme [AdminLTE 3](https://adminlte.io/docs/3.0/)